U.S. International Trade in Goods and Services, Annual Revision

 Exports are valued at the f.a.s. (free alongside ship) value of merchandise at the U.S. port of export, based on the transaction price including inland freight, insurance, and other charges incurred in placing the merchandise alongside the carrier at the U.S. port of exportation.

 Revision procedure (Census basis)

-For March, unadjusted exports of goods were revised up $0.1 billion and unadjusted imports of goods were revised up less than $0.1 billion.
-Goods carry-over in April was $0.1 billion (0.1 percent) for exports and less than $0.1 billion (less than 0.1 percent) for imports.
-For March revised export carry-over was less than $0.1 billion (less than 0.1 percent) and revised import carry-over was less than $0.1 billion (less than 0.1 percent).
+For March 2023, unadjusted exports of goods were revised up $0.2 billion and unadjusted imports of goods were revised down $0.1 billion.
+Goods carry-over in April 2023 was $0.3 billion (0.2 percent) for exports and less than $0.1 billion (less than 0.1 percent) for imports.
+For March 2023, revised export carry-over was $0.1 billion (less than 0.1 percent) and revised import carry-over was less than $0.1 billion (less than 0.1 percent).

 Quarterly revisions to chain-weighted dollar series: For March, June, September, and December statistical month releases, revisions are made to the real, or chained-dollar, series presented in exhibits 10 and 11: the previous five months are revised to incorporate the U.S. Bureau of Labor Statistics’ (BLS) revisions to price indexes, which are used to produce the real series and to align Census data with data published by the U.S. Bureau of Economic Analysis (BEA) in the national income and product accounts (NIPAs).